context-hub/docs/docs/advanced/logging.md

 # Logging

-Context Generator includes a PSR-3 compliant logging system with console output support.
+**CTX** includes a PSR-3 compliant logging system with console output support.
 The logger integrates with Symfony Console and respects verbosity levels.

 ### Verbosity Levels